onetimesecret/site-policy/onetime-toms.md

 *Responsibility: Shared.*

 *Technical:*
-- Local encrypted backups retained for seven (7) days; geo-located encrypted backups (Global Elite) stored in AWS S3 (Frankfurt, EU) with automatic expiration after thirty (30) days.
-Both tiers fall within the Backup Retention Period defined in DPA §1.17.
+- Local encrypted backups retained for seven (7) days on infrastructure within the same regional environment; offsite encrypted backups stored in object storage within the same regional jurisdiction (per Schedule A of the DPA, Backup & Storage) with automatic expiration after thirty (30) days.
+Global Elite deployments in the EU region additionally use geo-located encrypted backups in AWS S3 (Frankfurt, EU).
+All backup tiers fall within the Backup Retention Period defined in DPA §1.17.
 - Backup encryption uses an asymmetric scheme so that compromise of production systems does not expose backup contents.
 - Continuous system hardening against known attack classes, including denial-of-service.